General enquiries: 0800 326 5559

 No matter which option you choose, the fact that you have chosen to seek help and attend treatment is extremely commendable.

-Bradford is the ideal place to detox and recover from alcohol addiction, with specialised rehab clinics dotted all around the city.
+Bradford is the ideal place to undergo the detox process and recover from alcoholism, with specialised rehab clinics dotted all around the city.

-Whether your addiction is mild, moderate or severe, you are likely to experience both physical and psychological withdrawal symptoms when you enter alcohol rehab, as you will begin with a full detox.
+Whether your alcohol addiction is mild, moderate or severe, you are likely to experience both physical and psychological withdrawal symptoms when you enter alcohol rehab, as you will begin with a full alcohol detox programme.

 Over seven-to-ten days, you will slowly decrease the amount of alcohol you consume until you are no longer ingesting this substance at all.